hahmed/Sprint/README.md

 Sample asp.net/mvc app showing how to use the github api via octokit.net [https://github.com/octokit/octokit.net]

-## Scenario
+### Scenario

-The bosses sometimes don't wanna know what's happening on GitHub, we have our own dashboard for our app, they want work done, so we created the sprint board.
-A simple agile concept where our bosses can see our current sprint.
+The bosses sometimes don't wanna login to GitHub, they want work done, fast.
+So we created the sprint board.
+A simple agile concept where our bosses can see our current workload.

 Add and remove issues to the sprint board, once they are done, close them right off.

-## Build and running
+### Build and running

 To run this app, make sure to enter your api key in the web.config file